d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

-# The Homogeneous Propagation Framework: Transport, Local Geometry, and Displacement Defects
+# The Homogeneous Propagation Framework: Foundational Overview
+## Transport structure, local geometry, and the vocabulary of the remaining series

 **James Buckeyne**
 Independent Research